alphagov/govuk-design-system/src/community/propose-a-component-or-pattern/index.md

 Anyone can propose a new component or pattern for the GOV.UK Design System.

-Proposals need to show that the component or pattern being suggested would be [useful and unique](/community/contribution-criteria/).
+Proposals need to show that the component or pattern being suggested would [meet our contribution criteria](/community/contribution-criteria/).

 Follow the steps to propose a component or pattern for the Design System.